 WordPress lets you select any page on your blog as the ‘homepage’ and assign it as the main page of your website (i.e. your “home page”).

-To set any page in your site to display as the Home Page log into your site, then go to your admin menu and select Settings > Reading …
+To set any page in your site to display as the Home Page log into your site, then go to your admin menu and click on Settings > Reading …

-In the Reading Settings screen, change the following:
+In the Reading Settings screen, do the following:

 - Front page displays: select ‘A static page …’

-- Front page: Click on the drop down menu and choose the page you want to set as your Home Page (you can choose any page listed in the menu)
+- Front page: Click on the drop down menu and select the page you want to set as your Home Page (you can choose any page listed in your menu)

-Click Save Changes after selecting your options to update the settings and set your new home page …
+Click Save Changes when finished to update the settings and set your new home page …

-After saving, click on Visit Site (tip: right-click and select ‘Open Link In New Tab’ to view the homepage in a new browser window without leaving your WP dashboard) …
+After saving, click on Visit Site (tip: right-click and select ‘Open Link In New Tab’ to view the homepage in a new browser window without leaving your Reading Settings screen) …

-The page you selected in Front page displays > A static page should now be showing as the home page of your site …
+The page you chose in Front page displays > A static page should be showing as the home page of your site …

-You can change the home page for your website as often as you want, just by repeating the above steps and selecting another page …
+You can specify a new home page for your site as often as you like, simply by repeating the above steps and selecting a different page …

-Your newly-chosen page will become the new home page immediately …
+The newly-selected page will become the new home page instantly …

-When you specify any page to become the homepage of your site, WordPress reassigns the domain root to become the URL of your home page.
+When you assign any page as the homepage of your site, WordPress reassigns the domain root to become the URL of the page.

-What this means is that if you select the page with the following URL into your home page:
+What this means is that if you make a page with the URL shown below your new home page:

 The above page will be given the following URL for as long as it remains the site’s home page:

-If you type the ‘old’ URL of the page you have now specified as the new home page into your browser, WordPress will direct you to the home page.
+If you type the ‘old’ URL of the page you have specified as the new home page into your web browser, WordPress will direct you to the home page.

-Also, if you specify another page as the home page, WordPress reassigns the previous home page back to its original URL …
+Also, if you specify another page to be the home page, WordPress will assign your old home page back to its original URL …

 Congratulations!
-Now you know how to set a page in WordPress as a static home page.
+Now you know how to display any page on your WordPress site as your home page.